David-Byrne/SADD/docs/Project-Definition-Doc/pdd.md

 end.

 ## Project Timeline
-> Overview of key milestones with their target date
-> Gantt chart either here or at the end

 So far, I've met with my supervisor Dr. Josephine Griffith to discuss the project and the direction we will take it in.
 I've written a few Python